 If the product uses Gore-Tex, it’s likely to be more expensive than shoes made with a manufacturer’s proprietary waterproofing.

 The membrane-type solution is most common in motorcycle footwear these days.
 This type of shoe offers excellent penetration resistance without regular maintenance.
 Gore-Tex is probably the best-known waterproof material and has good breathability properties.

 However, companies that want to use Gore-Tex have to pay a licensing fee.
 Many manufacturers create their own, cheaper alternative membrane material with varying degrees of effectiveness.

 Also, read our guide to the best waterproof motorcycle boots.

 Though not comparable to the level provided by touring/racing boots, motorcycle trainers offer some protection.

-Typically, both the sole and upper are made from either high abrasion resistance microfibre or full-grain leather.
+The sole and upper are typically made from either high abrasion resistance microfibre or full-grain leather.
 They’re designed to hold together and protect your feet from coming in contact with the road.